Using AIMS to Analyze Immune Repertoires

 AIMS, an Automated Immune Molecule Separator, was originally developed to identify differences between two distinct antibody repertoires, but has since expanded to become a multi-purpose repertoire analysis tool.
-Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, and immunopeptidomic data.
+Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, immunopeptidomic data, and broadly to any data presented in a multi-sequence alignment format.
 This documentation will teach users how to use AIMS to:

 Get started following the Installation Instructions.

 Analyze repertoires with no programming experience required in a user-friendly format with the AIMS GUI Walkthrough.

 Characterize the key features of immune repertoires using the AIMS biophysical characterization tools through the AIMS Basics section.
 This biophysical characterization is the central feature of AIMS, taking properly formatted files (see Input Formatting) and applying analytical tools from the Core Functionalities of AIMS for downstream manipulation.

 Identify biophysically distinct repertoire clusters within single repertoires or comparing across multiple repertoires using the AIMS Cluster features.

 Build off the AIMS analysis with your own custom features by taking advantage of the AIMS Jupyter Notebooks.